 What should I include on my notice of intent?

-The notice of intent system will guide you to provide information necessary for your department head to consider and approve your external professional activities.
+The notice of intent system will guide you through the questions necessary for your department head to consider and approve your external professional activity for pay.
 Generally, however, you must inform your supervisor of:

 - The name and address of the entity with whom you will engage in external professional activities for pay.